-An Expanded Electric Training Lab
+The Electric Training Lab

 Cadets aboard the TS Kennedy often reflect back to their first lesson in electricity.
 They recall the excitement of building series and parallel circuits in elementary school.
 That's where it began!

-The expanded lab adds two new lab exercises and two new motor control stations.
-The original lab consisted of four single phase motor control center (MCC) stations and four variable frequency drive (VFD) and programmable logic control (PLC) stations.
-A fifth MCC, VFD and PLC system was added.
 Those stations teach senior Marine Engineers how to correctly wire and operate single and three phase electric motors.
 Additionally, they learn how to program a PLC motor controller and VFD, both electronic control systems used throughout industry.
 Not only do these systems allow for precise computer control of machinery, they also provide energy efficient solutions for equipment.

-The two new labs include a ground fault detection system and a phase rotation system.
+The labs include a ground fault detection system and a phase rotation system.
 In a home, an electrical ground is detected by a circuit breaker or ground fault receptacle like those found in bathrooms and kitchens.
-A shipboard Electrical system is different from a residential system and utilizes a ground fault detection system to identify faults.
+A shipboard electrical system is different from a residential system and utilizes a ground fault detection system to identify faults.
 This lab teaches the concept and operation of the ground fault system.

 The phase rotation lab provides students the ability to understand how a three phase Electrical system creates a rotating magnetic field in a motor, and how they can use that to cause a motor to run in both the forward and reverse directions.
 The lab includes the ability to wire and trouble shoot a three phase motor and use phase rotation meters to establish correct operating parameters.